Grouflon/UE_PluginBootstrap/README.md

 - Fork this repo
 - Clone it locally
 - Run the script `python Setup.py {YourPluginName}`
-- Delete Setup.py and push your changes
+- Delete Setup.py and commit your changes